mawenbao/pelican-blog-content/content/code/gofeed-readme.md

     *  Feed.Title: (string) title of the rss2 feed channel.
 If not defined, feed title will be the filename of Feed.Path.
     *  Feed.Description: (string) description of the rss2 feed channel.
 In not defined, feed description will be empty.
     *  Feed.URL: (array of strings) array of urls, used to define urls of the target's index pages.
 Note that this url can be html or xml or anything that you can extract feed entry titles and links with regex patterns.
+    *  Feed.IndexFilterPattern: (array of strings) array of index filter patterns, used to filter valid index html from the entire html.
-    *  Feed.IndexPattern: (array of strings) array of index patterns, used to extract entry link and entry title from the index page.
+    *  Feed.IndexPattern: (array of strings) array of index patterns, used to extract entry link and entry title from the filtered content by Feed.IndexFilterPattern.
+    *  Feed.ContentFilterPattern: (array of strings) array of content patterns, used to extract valid content html from the entire html identified by {link}.
-    *  Feed.ContentPattern: (array of strings) array of content patterns, used to extract entry description from the entry's content page(identified by entry's link).
+    *  Feed.ContentPattern: (array of strings) array of content patterns, used to extract entry description from the entry's filtered html content by Feed.ContentFilterPattern.
+    *  Feed.PubDateFormat: (string) string format of publish date, see these [predefined format constants](http://golang.org/pkg/time/#pkg-constants) for example.

 And you should note that

 1. There should be as many Feed.URL as Feed.IndexPattern.
-If array length of the two does not match, there should be only one Feed.IndexPattern, which means all the Feed.URL will share the same Feed.IndexPattern.
+If array length of the two does not match, there should be only one Feed.IndexPattern or only one Feed.URL, which means all the Feed.URL will share the same Feed.IndexPattern or all the Feed.IndexPattern share the same Feed.URL.
 Otherwise, an configuration parse error will return.

-    And the same goes for Feed.ContentPattern.

-## Patterns
+2. For Feed.ContentPattern, there should be as many Feed.URL as Feed.ContentPattern.
+If array length of the two does not match, there should be only one Feed.ContentPattern, which means all the Feed.URL will share the same Feed.ContentPattern.
+And the same goes for Feed.PubDateFormat.

+3. Both Feed.IndexPattern and Feed.ContentPattern can contain {pubdate} pattern, and if {pubdate} exists in both, gofeed will use the Feed.ContentPattern's.

 ### Predefined patterns
 You can use the following predefined patterns in `Feed.IndexPattern` and `Feed.ContentPattern` of the json configuration.
 Note that all these patterns are **lazy** and perform **leftmost** match, which means they will match as few characters as possible.